Skip to content

 Best MagSafe Battery Packs (2026): Qi2 Power Banks for iPhone

-The best magnetic battery packs for iPhone, including Qi2 15W options, slim daily packs, and travel-ready 10,000mAh picks.
+The best magnetic battery packs for iPhone, including Qi2 picks, slim daily packs, travel-ready 10,000mAh banks, and what to watch as Qi2 25W arrives.

 Best MagSafe Battery Packs (2026): Qi2 Power Banks for iPhone

-MagSafe battery packs are finally less confusing than they used to be.
-The key phrase in 2026 is Qi2.
-A Qi2-certified magnetic power bank can deliver the iPhone-friendly magnetic alignment people wanted from MagSafe accessories, usually with faster and more predictable charging than older generic magnetic packs.
+MagSafe battery packs are finally less confusing than they used to be, but the listings still need a careful read.
+The key phrase in 2026 is Qi2-certified.
+A proper Qi2 magnetic power bank gives you the iPhone-friendly snap-on alignment people wanted from MagSafe accessories, with a clearer safety and interoperability story than older generic magnetic packs.

 This guide focuses on pocketable battery packs for iPhone, not desk chargers.
 For stands and pads, see our best wireless chargers guide.
 For higher-capacity wired banks, see best USB-C power banks.

-Product availability and certification claims were checked in May 2026.
-Because Amazon listings change frequently, some links point to current search results for the model family.
+Product availability and certification claims were refreshed in June 2026.
+Qi2 15W is still the practical baseline for most magnetic battery packs, while Qi2 25W is starting to appear in the wider charging market.
+Because Amazon listings change frequently, some links point to current search results for the model family rather than one fragile SKU.

 SolderMag Take: buy Qi2 unless you need the thinnest possible emergency pack